edderkoppen/pittl-ctlr/README.md

 The software services are packaged under the name **pittld**, for PiTTL Daemon.
 ### The Manager
-The manager provides the software API for commanding and interrogating the PiTTL controller.
-It is the means by which a PiTTL client can command and interrogate a PiTTL controller.
+The manager provides a public endpoint for communicating with a PiTTL controller.
+It is the means by which a PiTTL client can command a PiTTL controller to stage timing and sequences and to start and stop programs, and also the means by which a PiTTL client can query a PiTTL controller for any staged or committed timing or sequences, or the progress of any running program.
 ### The TTL Driver
 This software service leverages the use of the python library PiGPIO (http://abyz.me.uk/rpi/pigpio/) and a MOSFET to generate the ~4.4V square wave pulses consituting a TTL pulse train.